• Home

 • Publications

-The Florida Shore & Beach Preservation Association and Resiliency Florida invite abstract submissions for the 4th annual Florida Resilience Conference, taking place September 17-19, at the Sunseeker Resort in Charlotte Harbor, Florida.
-This year’s conference theme is Adapting Today; Powering Tomorrow!
+The Florida Shore & Beach Preservation Association (FSBPA) and Resiliency Florida invite abstract submissions for the 5th Annual Florida Resilience Conference, to be held September 23–25, 2026, at the Sunseeker Resort in Charlotte Harbor, Florida.

-The program will feature four concurrent tracks focusing on Beach Management, Energy, Gray and Green Infrastructure, and Smart Planning.
-Additionally, plenary sessions will bring attendees together for discussions with invited speakers on resilience issues of statewide importance, including federal and state legislative policy and funding initiatives.
-A preliminary conference schedule can be found here.
+In addition, plenary sessions will bring all attendees together for discussions with invited speakers on resilience topics of statewide importance, including federal and state legislative policy and funding initiatives.

-Note, the conference will be held as an in-person event only.
+Please note that the conference will be held in person only.

 Abstract Submission Details:

-• Selected presenters will be allotted a 20-minute timeslot.
-The abstract portal is not intended for panel submissions.
+• Selected presenters will be allotted a 20-minute presentation time slot.

-• Abstracts should focus on policy, planning, budgeting, regulations, lessons learned, or project innovations within one of the four tracks - Beach Management, Energy, Gray and Green Infrastructure, and Smart Planning
+• Abstracts should focus on policy, planning, budgeting, regulations, lessons learned, or project collaborations or innovations within one of the four conference tracks:

 To see a sample abstract, view file here.